gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 * SCTP Assocation:
 : Reference to the relevant SCTP assocation to set the keying material for.

-* Key ID:
+DCI:
-: The key ID value to establish (or overwrite)
+: The DTLS connection ID value to establish (or overwrite)

 * Cipher Suit:
 : 2 bytes cipher suit identification for the DTLS 1.3 Cipher suit used